anquanscan/sec-tools/README.md

 [cloudquery](https://github.com/cloudquery/cloudquery): The open-source cloud asset inventory powered by SQL.
 [shadowbroker-smb-scanner](https://github.com/op7ic/shadowbroker-smb-scanner): shadowbroker SMB exploit scanner.
 Scans for ETERNALSYNERGY  ETERNALBLUE  ETERNALROMANCE  ETHERNALCHAMPION
 [favtools](https://github.com/matesz44/favtools): Tools that i use n love :D
 [linuxallremote](https://github.com/FabioDefilippo/linuxallremote): This bash scripts will help you to hack remote hosts.
 You can choose and run one of them.
+[Goblyn](https://github.com/loseys/Goblyn): Goblyn is a Python tool focused to enumeration and capture of website files metadata.